-The Corporation's financial liability at FVTPL comprise derivative financial instruments.
-Derivative financial instruments consist of foreign exchange contracts [note 17.3] and are accounted for at fair value with changes in fair value recognized in the consolidated statements of net loss and comprehensive loss under "Foreign exchange loss (gain)".
+The Corporation's financial asset and liability at FVTPL comprise derivative financial instruments.
+Derivative financial instruments consist of foreign exchange contracts [note 17.3] and are accounted for at fair value with changes in fair value recognized in the consolidated statements of net income (loss) under "Foreign exchange loss (gain)".
 Derivative financial instruments are recognized as financial assets where fair value is positive and as financial liabilities where it is negative.